RWPhillips/ITP258CapstoneKiosk/README.md

 # ITP258-Capstone-Kiosk

-This is the capstone project for ITP258.
+This is Team One's capstone project for ITP258, 2024.